Site Overlay

 1942-2020

 Ronald Dudley Ray was born in Hazard, Kentucky on October 30, 1942, to Robert Wallace Ray and Josephine McKay Jones Ray.
 During World War ll, his father joined the Navy serving as a pharmacist mate and Josephine and their young son moved to Louisville to be close to her mother in the Germantown area.
 Ronnie, as he was known then, attended Waggoner High School, where he met his life-long friend Charlie Brown.
-In 1964, Ron received a B.A., from Centre College in Danville, Kentucky, and a his juris doctorate graduating Magna Cum Laude, in 1971, from the University of Louisville School of Law, where he was Salutatorian in his class.
+In 1964, Ron received a B.A., from Centre College in Danville, Kentucky, and his juris doctorate graduating Magna Cum Laude, in 1971, from the University of Louisville School of Law, where he was Salutatorian in his class.

 Ron entered Centre College as an enlisted Marine and served in the PLC program accepting an officer’s commission at graduation in 1964.
 Lieutenant Ray was introduced to jungle warfare as one of the first Peace officers ashore for the evacuation of civilians during the Dominican Republic Crisis in 1967.
 He later served as an Infantry Battalion Advisor to the South Vietnamese Marine Corps in the Republic of Vietnam during 1967 and 68, participating in combat operations throughout South Vietnam including major joint operations during the TET Offensive, Hue City, Operation Coronado II and Paddington.
 During his active military service, Colonel Ray was awarded two Silver Stars for gallantry, a Bronze Star Medal with Combat “V”, the Purple Heart, the Vietnamese Cross of Gallantry and the Vietnamese Honor Medal.